tgrbus/dynamics_crm_ssis_components/README.md

 - CrmComponents - main project
 - SetupProject2 - Wix/Windows Installer Package (.msi) - not working

+## Open issues (TODO list)
+- OAuth2 login with certificate isn't implemented
+- Discovery Service SOAP endpoints for CRM online (https://disco.crmX.dynamics.com) are depricated by Microsoft, so SOAP connection in VS SSDT GUI will not work for SOAP online connection type
+- Automatic buils for more than one SQL Server versions are not implemented: one should manually set dll-s, AssemblyInfo and class attributes for every version of SQL Server
+- Windows Installer project is not implemented: one can only manually install CrmComponents.dll to GAC and then copy it to Program Files folders of SQL server

 ## SQL server versions
 |SQL Server version|Version number|
 |------------------|--------------|